r4victor/tenthousandmeters/content/blog/python_bts_11.md

 from ..a.b import c
 ```

-The constructions like `.` and `..a.b` are relative module names, but what are they relative to?
+The constructions like `..` and `..a.b` are relative module names, but what are they relative to?
 As we said, a Python file is executed in the context of the current module whose dictionary acts as a dictionary of global variables.
 The current module, as any other module, can belong to a package.
-This package is considered to be the **current package**, and this is what relative module names are relative to.
+This package is called the **current package**, and this is what relative module names are relative to.

 The `__package__` attribute of a module stores the name of the package to which the module belongs.
-If a module is a package, then the module belongs to itself, and  `__package__` is just the module's name (`__name__`).
+If the module is a package, then the module belongs to itself, and  `__package__` is just the module's name (`__name__`).
 If the module is a submodule, then it belongs to the parent module, and `__package__` is set to the parent module's name.
 Finally, if the module is not a package nor a submodule, then its package is undefined.
-In this case, `__package__` can be set to an empty string or `None`.
+In this case, `__package__` can be set to an empty string (e.g. the module is a top-level module) or `None` (e.g. the module runs as a script).

 A relative module name is a module name preceeded by some number of dots.
 One leading dot represents the current package.
 So, when `__package__` is defined, the following statement: